 Students are encouraged to debit their food purchases against prepaid accounts in their name.
 Online deposits can be made 24/7 by credit/debit card or check at myschoolbucks.com.
-In-person deposits can be made during normal operating hours by check or cash.
+In-person deposits can be made by cash or check from 7:00 a.m.- 8:00 a.m. in the cafeteria and during the lunch hour, after all students have gone through the lunch line.
 Checks should be made payable to "Westside Nutrition Services."